ovh/docs/pages/web_cloud/domains/transfer_incoming_ionos/guide.en-ie.md

 - The domain name has not been transferred or changed owners within the last 60 days.
 - The domain name status is "OK" or "Transferable".
 - The domain name is not expired and has an expiry date that allows to finish the transfer process in time - recommended are more than 60 days.

-You must also:

-- You must be able to unlock the domain name.
-- You must have the transfer code or be able to retrieve it.
+- You can unlock the domain name and you have the transfer code or are able to retrieve it.
 - You have the authority to request a transfer for the domain name.
 - The domain name owner and/or its administrators must be informed of the transfer request.

 > [!warning]
 >
-> OVHcloud provides services that you are responsible for configuring, managing and managing.
-It is therefore up to you to ensure that it works properly.
+> OVHcloud provides services for which you are responsible with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function correctly.
 >
-> We have provided you with this guide in order to help you with common tasks.
-Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-ie/directory/) and/or your current domain name registrar if you encounter any difficulties.
-We will not be able to assist you.
+> This guide is designed to help you with common tasks.
+Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-ie/directory/) or your current domain name registrar if you encounter any difficulties.
+OVHcloud cannot provide you with technical support in this regard.
 You can find more information in the [Go further](#go-further) section of this guide.
 >

 ## Instructions